 Ambition for Ageing has funded a research project so that older people with learning disabilities will find out why and help find solutions.

 The project is called Growing Older in Greater Manchester (GM GOLD).

 This project is exciting as it will be done by older people with learning disabilities.

-The work is being carried out across Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Tameside and Wigan and the project will run until March 2020.
-You can follow the progress of the programme on Twitter @wearegmgold
+The project is being carried out in Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Tameside and Wigan.

-To obtain copies of the flyers, or to find out more about GOLD, contact:
+To get copies of the flyers, or to find out more about GM GOLD, contact:

-Melanie Chapman, Research Fellow (Disability & Community), Faculty of Health, Psychology and Social Care, MMU
+Melanie Chapman, Research Fellow (Disability & Community), Faculty of Health, Psychology and Social Care, Manchester Metropolitan University